AnniekBisschop/network-systems/README.md

 - If you have to login/configure the Pi, please scroll to Setup Pi

-- do a ./gradlew deploy
+- Do a ./gradlew deploy
+- When everything is finished, start the main in the client package
 ## Setup Pi

 [setup.md](pi_setup/setup.md) contains the description on how to setup the Pi.
 Before reading any further, follow the steps in that guide to set it up correctly for this assignment.